-Child allowances are commonly regarded as instruments used by governments for policies of family support.
-Some earlier papers examined the effects of child allowances in the economy with endogenous fertility.
-Zhang (1997), Oshio (2001), van Groezen et al. (2003), and van Groezen and Meijdam (2008) reported that the fertility level is raised by child allowances in the economy with a pay-as-you-go pension system.
+Child allowances are commonly regarded as instruments used by governments for family support policies.
+Some earlier papers have presented examination of the effects of child allowances in the economy with endogenous fertility.
+Zhang (1997), Oshio (2001), van Groezen et al. (2003), and van Groezen and Meijdam (2008) reported that the fertility level is raised by child allowances in the economy with a pay-as-you-go pension system.1

-Some earlier research papers have described public debt.
+Some earlier research papers have described related aspects of public debt.
 Diamond (1965) considered public debt in an overlapping-generations model.
 Samuelson (1958) and Azariadis (1993) examined whether a fiscal policy that brings about fiscal deficit is sustainable or not in terms of fiscal management.
 Sustainability depends on the primary fiscal deficit and on the gap separating interest rates and the population growth rate.
 Government expenditures in these models are regarded as public consumption.
 Similarly, Chalk (2000) and Bräuninger (2005) investigated whether public bond financing is sustainable or not in a model incorporating government consumption.
-Ono (2003) examined the dynamics of public debt stock and capital stock and found that they depend on parametric conditions and the initial level of public debt stock.
-In the paper, the government issues public debt to finance the wedge between contributions for public pension and benefits of that in a closed economy with a fixed contribution rate and benefits.
-Meijdam et al. (1996) examined the dynamics of public debt stock in a small open economy and derived the manner in which taxation affects the dynamics of public debt.
+Ono (2003) examined the dynamics of the public debt stock and capital stock and found that they depend on parametric conditions and the initial level of the public debt stock.
+That paper describes a system under which the government issues public debt to finance the wedge between contributions for public pension and benefits of that in a closed economy with a fixed contribution rate and benefits.
+Meijdam et al. (1996) examined the dynamics of the public debt stock in a small open economy and derived the manner in which taxation affects the dynamics of public debt.
 Yakita (2008) investigated public capital formation financed by public debt and examined the sustainability of fiscal management.